rentpost/zapier-graphql/README.md

 *This will also include the file in your `.zapierapprc` config as an `includeInBuild` item.*

 The config file that's created for you is a JavaScript module that exports an object - the config.
 The config file has some documentation and includes all configurable directives.
 See below for additional configuration details.

-The main config file for `zapier-graphql` provides a few different directives to improve the generated output code of your action files.

 - `request` - An object that configures the request.
 Currently there are two properties:
   - `urlEnvVar` - An environment variable that includes the full base url of your GraphQL API.